tuck-team/chillet-bot/README.md

    - Copy the generated URL and open it in your browser to invite the bot

 3. **Configure the bot**
-   - Run the bot once to generate the config.json file
-   - Edit the config.json file and add your bot token
+   - Edit the config.json file and add your bot token and Application ID (as clientId)
-   - Start the bot again
+   - Start the bot with `npm start`
    - In Discord, use the `!setchannel` command in the channel where you want the bot to operate

+4. **Register Slash Commands (Optional)**
+   - Run `npm run register` to register slash commands
+   - This will make slash commands available in your server

 ## Usage

-The bot uses the prefix `!` for commands:
+The bot supports both prefix commands and slash commands:

+### Text Commands (prefix: !)
 - `!help` - Show available commands
 - `!status` - Show current bot status and settings
 - `!roll` - Manually trigger roll commands